-Dynamic DNS services are often sensitive to repeated logon attempt over short periods of time and may blacklist IP addresses that are sending excessive requests.
-It is therefore not advisable to query these services too often otherwise they may cease to respond.
+Dynamic DNS services are often sensitive to repeated logon attempts over short periods of time and may blacklist source IP addresses that are sending excessive requests.
+It is therefore not advisable to query these servers too often, otherwise they may cease to respond.